 The quality of the community-school board relationship and the ethics are difficult to quantify.
 People form their own opinions based on their personal beliefs and experiences.
 Collectively, the individuals set the ethical norms for their community, including the local schools.
 Community members learn the ethical norms that permeate the schools in various ways.
 They can attend school board meetings, work with board members on projects, and read opinions of school leaders.
 Also, the communications released by the school board (BOE), the governing body of the local public schools, reveal the established ethical norms.
-The school board meeting agendas and minutes exemplify the board’s communication with the public.
+The school board meeting agendas and minutes exemplify the board’s communications with the public.

 Every public school district maintains a website.
 One can easily locate a BOE meeting agenda and the corresponding meeting minutes.
 Ideally, both, the agenda and the minutes, are in sync.
 Meaning, the items reported in the minutes match the items actually discussed at the meeting.
-Of course, it seems logic, but it’s not always the case.
-For example, a review of the recent communication of Malverne public schools representatives reveals that some items were not discussed with the public, although they were were reported in the minutes.
+Of course, it seems logic but it’s not always the case.
+For example, a review of the recent communication of Malverne public schools representatives reveals that some items were not discussed with the public, although they were reported in the minutes.

 Pictured below are parts of a school board meeting agenda and the minutes set next to each other.
 In the agenda, the communication with the public stopped after the item V (like Victor).
 But in the minutes, the “reporting” took place—adding items W, X, Y, and Z. The public was unable to review the items.